UofS-Pulse-Binfo/vcf_filter/docs/features/filter_options.rst

 .. note::

-  Filter of CVF files is achieved by using commands from `VCFtools <https://vcftools.github.io/index.html>`_.
+  Filter of CVF files is achieved by using bioinoformatic tool `VCFtools <https://vcftools.github.io/index.html>`_.